• Home

 The Constitution of the Lake Macquarie Sustainable Neighbourhood Alliance details the governance, objects, membership, Board and meeting procedures of the organisation.

 The Alliance is governed by a Board of up to twelve elected representatives from the membership.
-The Board members represent the collective interests of the Lake Macquarie Sustainable Neighbourhood network, rather than the interest of their local group.
+Board members represent the collective interests of the Lake Macquarie Sustainable Neighbourhood network, rather than the interest of their local group.

-File Size: 3795 kb
+File Size: 193 kb

 File Type: pdf